cscrivner/coltanscrivner.com/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Why do we love creepy images?" content = "I was recently interviewed for this story in Wired" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Why do we love creepy images?" content = "My interview with Wired Magazine" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).